Bhagavad Gīta Bhāshya and Tātparya

 "sarvadharmān parityajya mām ekaṁ śaraṇaṁ vraja। ahaṁ tvā sarvapāpebhyo mokṣayiṣyāmi mā śucaḥ॥" (18-66)

-"Abandon all other tendencies, come to me alone for refuge.
-I will liberate you from all sins; do not grieve." - B.G 18-66
+"Abandon all other duties and take refuge in Me alone.
+I shall liberate you from all sins — do not grieve." - B.G 18-66

 ityādinā svadharmeṇaiva bhagavadārādhanasyaiva kartavyatvaṃ tadanyasya tyājyatvaṃ ca ।

-Thus, it is established that the obligation is to worship the Lord through one's duty, and all other activities are to be renounced.
+Thus, by such teachings, it is established that worship of the Lord is to be performed through one’s own prescribed duty alone, and that whatever is other than this is to be abandoned.

 "nāhaṁ vedairna tapasā na dānena na cejyayā। śakya evaṁ vidho draṣṭuṁ dṛṣṭavānasi māṁ yathā॥" (11-53)